An open source webapp that maps all human beliefs and their connections to each other. Read more

 Pledge $5 or more

 43 backers Limited (457 left of 500)

 BELIEFATARIAN The above and early access to Belief Genome!
 You are a beta tester!
 This is the super cheap way to get early access.
 Get this one before all 500 spots are gone!Estimated delivery:

 BY POPULAR DEMAND A Belief Genome TShirt with that snazzy Belief Genome logo on it.
-Includes beta testing and the exclusive beta testers group but does NOT INCLUDE BELIEF MODULE ATTRIBUTION.Estimated delivery:Add $8 USD to ship outside the US
+Includes beta testing and the exclusive beta testers group but does NOT INCLUDE BELIEF MODULE ATTRIBUTION.Estimated delivery:Ships anywhere in the world

 BELIEFAVIST All of the above plus exclusive beta access to Belief Analytics when it is ready.Estimated delivery:

-BELIEFONATOR All the above and a personalized poster print of your belief modules from within the Belief Genome in all their blue circle-y goodness.Estimated delivery:Add $8 USD to ship outside the US
+BELIEFONATOR All the above and a personalized poster print of your belief modules from within the Belief Genome in all their blue circle-y goodness.Estimated delivery:Ships anywhere in the world

 BELIEF-O-NAUGHT All of the above, and in addition two invitions to the launch party!Estimated delivery: